 Who's responsible for keeping your personal information safe

-The national Citizens Advice charity and Citizens Advice Hartlepool are both responsible for keeping your personal information safe and making sure we comply with data protection law.
+The national Citizens Advice charity and local Citizens Advice are both responsible for keeping your personal information safe and making sure we comply with data protection law.
 This means we're a 'joint data controller' for your personal information.

 Each local Citizens Advice is an independent charity, and a member of the national Citizens Advice charity.

 At times we might use or share your information without your permission.
 If we do, we’ll always make sure there’s a legal basis for it.
 This could include situations where we have to use or share your information:

 We handle and store your personal information in line with the law – including the General Data Protection Regulation and the Data Protection Act 2018.

 You can check our main Citizens Advice policy for how we handle most of your personal information